msgpack-rpc/msgpack-rpc/spec.md

 ## Notice

-This page describes the specification of MessagePack-RPC Protocol, the Remote Procedure Call (RPC) Protocol using MessagePack data format.
+This page describes the specification of the MessagePack-RPC Protocol, a Remote Procedure Call (RPC) Protocol using MessagePack data format.
 This information is required for developing the MessagePack-RPC language bindings.

 MessagePack-RPC enables the client to call pre-defined server functions remotely.
-The merit of MessagePack-RPC is as follows.
+The merits of MessagePack-RPC are as follows.

-## Compact
+### Compact

-The message between the clients and the server is packed as MessagePack data format.
-It's really compact compared to other format like JSON, XML, etc. The network bandwidth can be reduced dramatically.
+The message between the clients and the server is packed using the MessagePack data format.
+It's really compact compared to other formats like JSON, XML, etc. and allows to properly pass binary data as such.
+The network bandwidth can be reduced dramatically.

-## Fast
+### Fast

-The implementation of MessagePack-RPC  is really fast by careful design for the modern hardware (multi-core, multi-cpu, etc).
+The implementation of MessagePack-RPC is really fast by careful design for  modern hardware (multi-core, multi-cpu, etc).
 The stream deserialization + zero-copy feature effectively overlaps the network transfer and the computation (e.g. deserialization).

-## Packaged
+### Packaged

-The language bindings of MessagePack-RPC is well packaged, by using the default packaging system for each language (e.g. gem for Ruby).
+The language bindings of MessagePack-RPC are well packaged, by using the default packaging system for each language (e.g. gem for Ruby).

-## Rich
+### Rich

-Some client implementation supports asynchronous calls.
-The user is able to overlap the multiple RPC calls in parallel.
+Some client implementation support asynchronous calls.
+The user is thus able to overlap multiple RPC calls in parallel.

 # MessagePack-RPC Protocol specification

 The protocol consists of "Request" message and the corresponding "Response" message.
-The server must send "Response" message in reply with the "Request" message.
+The server must send a "Response" message in reply to the "Request" message.

 ## Request Message

-The request message is a four elements array shown below, packed by MessagePack format.
+The request message is a four elements array shown below, packed in MessagePack format.

 ```
 [type, msgid, method, params]